-Wavelet transform of signals with scalogram construction
+Wavelet transformation of signals with the construction of a scalogram

 Pkg.add(["ContinuousWavelets", "Wavelets"])